 Many approaches to family counseling stem from family systems theory.
 This suggests that families work in systems, rather than groups of people who function independently of each other.

-According to family systems theory, changes in one family member will influence changes in other parts of the family.
+According to family systems theory, changes in one family member will

 The benefits of counseling vary from family to family.
 They can include: